How to install and configure LEMP on Debian 12

 root@mars:~#

-At this point, all elements of LEMP have been installed, but there is still some configuration to be done Nginx to execute PHP files.
+At this time all the elements in LEP have been installed, but you still need to configure Nginx to execute PHP files.

 location / {